bids-standard/bids-validator/bids-validator/src/README.md

 Deno by default sandboxes applications like a web browser. `--allow-read` allows the validator to read local files, and `--allow-env` enables OS-specific features.

-By default only schema derived validation rules are run.
-The legacy validator can be run at the same time with `--legacy` and this may improve coverage for issues not yet implemented in the schema variant.

 ```shell
 $ deno run --allow-read --allow-env https://deno.land/x/bids_validator/bids-validator.ts --legacy path/to/dataset